markusmobius/go-trafilatura/README.md

 - In CLI, add flags to fetch only the urls from sitemap.
 - In CLI, implement feed finder and downloader.
+- In CLI, add flags for custom user agent.
+- Move `etree` and `selector` package to internal dir so it can't be reached by user.
+- Remove finished python codes.

 ### 18 May 2021